Prisons

 One of the world's largest fast-food restaurant companies.
 It uses prison labor at its restaurants and has prison labor in its supply chain.

-A British multinational outsourcing company that operates prisons and immigration jails in the UK, Australia, and New Zealand.
+A British multinational outsourcing company that operates prisons and immigration jails in Australia, Germany, New Zealand, and the UK.

-A French multinational food services and facilities management company.
-Operates prisons in Australia and the UK.
+A French multinational food services and facilities management company that operates prisons in Australia and the UK.

-A US manufacturer of firearms and tactical gear.
-It sells its products to law enforcement, the US military, and foreign militaries, including the Israeli military, which uses Ruger weapons target Palestinian civilians.
+A US-based manufacturer of firearms and tactical gear.
+It sells its products to law enforcement agencies, the US military, and foreign militaries, including the Israeli military, which uses Ruger weapons to target Palestinians.

-A US-based bank holding and financial services company.
-Its subsidiary Synovus Bank has been one of the main financial backers of private prison company CoreCivic.
+A US-based banking and financial services company.
+It has been a major financier of private prison company CoreCivic.

 A US retail company that sells household items, apparel, home furnishings, food, and other merchandise.
 It sells products that are produced using prison labor.

-A US workforce housing company that owns and partially operates two of the largest US immigration jails.
+A US-based facility management services company that owns and partially operates two ICE immigration jails.

 The world’s second-largest private prison company.
 It owns and operates prisons and jails, including immigration jails and “community corrections” centers, and uses forced prison labor.
 It also provides e-carceration technologies, transportation, and other services as part of the criminal punishment system.